🚀 See Middesk in action with an instant, self-guided demo

 • Is the customer being covered by the news for alleged illegal or unethical activity?

 Again, for business customers, FIs need to conduct CDD on not only the business itself, but also its UBOs and leadership group.
+Because this process is so comprehensive, it’s essential to find a way to automate your CDD process.

 Enhanced Due Diligence (EDD)